Your secret place in Lisbon is...

 Also don't miss this Rooftop...

-Found in Casa da Goa in Alcântara, Go A Lisboa is a fun and creative rooftop bar and restaurant, promising magical moments from day to night and all year round.
+Found at Casa da Goa in Alcântara, Go A Lisboa is a rooftop bar and restaurant full of fun and creativity, promising magical moments from day to night and all year round.

-The impressive venue includes the sexy, dark interior of the Supper Club, a place to enjoy drinks, dinner, and vibrant nights with live music and DJs.
-The Rooftop Oasis, one floor above, is a much larger and brighter destination, surrounded by panoramic views of Lisbon, the Tagus River, and the 25 de Abril Bridge.
+The stunning venue includes the sexy, dark interior Supper Club, a place to enjoy drinks, dining and vibrant nights with live music and DJs.
+The Rooftop Oasis, one floor up, is a much larger and brighter destination, surrounded by panoramic views of Lisbon, the Tagus River and the 25 de Abril Bridge.

-There's also a wide selection of drinks, ranging from refreshing and signature cocktails and mocktails to craft beers, Portuguese and international wines, coffee, and juices.
+There is also a wide selection of drinks, ranging from refreshing and exclusive cocktails and non-alcoholic cocktails, to craft beers, Portuguese and international wines, coffee and juices.

-Go A Lisboa is a great place to enjoy fun after-work drinks with friends, a rooftop dinner, or a weekend rooftop brunch.
-But it's also a place packed with events, from yoga Sundays to workshops and backgammon sessions.
+Go A Lisboa is a great place to enjoy fun after-work drinks with friends, a rooftop dinner or a weekend rooftop brunch.
+But it's also a place full of events, from yoga Sundays to workshops and backgammon sessions.

-Thanks to the wind/rainproof glass walls and infrared heaters, the rooftop also maintains a pleasant temperature of 25°C, even during winter nights.
+Thanks to the wind/rainproof glass walls and infrared heaters, the rooftop also maintains a comfortable temperature of 25º, even during winter nights.